pagkly/Zed/Investopedia/Investing/EBIDA.md

 -   Earnings before interest, depreciation and amortization (EBIDA) is an earnings metric that adds interest and depreciation/amortization back to net income.
 -   EBIDA is said to be more conservative compared to its EBITDA counterpart, as the former is generally always lower.
 -   The EBIDA measure removes the assumption that the money paid in taxes could be used to pay down debt.
--   However, EBIDA is not often used by analysts, who instead opt for either EBITDA or EBIT.
+-   However, EBIDA is not often used by analysts, who instead opt for either EBITDA or [[EBIT]].

 ## Understanding Earnings Before Interest, Depreciation and Amortization (EBIDA)

 There are various ways to calculate EBIDA, such as adding interest, depreciation, and amortization to net income.
-Another way to calculate EBIDA is to add depreciation and amortization to earnings before interest and taxes (EBIT) and then subtract taxes.
+Another way to calculate EBIDA is to add depreciation and amortization to earnings before interest and taxes ([[EBIT]]) and then subtract taxes.

 The metric is generally used to analyze companies in the same industry.
 It does not include the direct effects of financing, where taxes a company pays are a direct result of its use of debt.